fommil/fpmortals/manuscript/main-text.md

 only need to call `combineAll` and our job is done!

 But to call `combineAll` we must have an instance of `Monoid[TradeTemplate]`.
-Cats provides generic instances in the with the right imports, so we do not need to write one manually.
+Cats provides generic instances, so we do not need to write one manually.

 {lang="text"}
 ~~~~~~~~